 - You respond to a letter from the municipality by composing a text of about 120 words.

 - You complete individual sentences with your own words.

 - You fill in whole sentences in text.

 I would like to mention at this point that we like the F.A.S.T. method to go one step further and offer our students something more!
 This is encapsulated by the following sentence.
-To ensure that the student reaches level B1 in 3 months we like to work already with B2 material.
+To ensure that the student reaches B1 level in 3 months we like to work already with B2 material.
 We do this in order for me, the courses manager, to be able to assure our students that if they proceed with the required studying time and do their part, then they will reach the B1 level in 3 months and that is a promise!

 How do we work the speaking part on our own?
 Some role playing is involved.
 You enter the role of the exam candidate.
 So what do you do as a candidate?
 You practice the topics on which you are going to be examined.
-The exams in real life can be the lesson with the teacher, or when someone asks you questions to describe things about yourself.
+The exams in real life can be the lesson with the teacher, or when someone asks you to describe things about yourself.
 Practice makes perfect and when time comes you will be able to respond.
-At the A1 level you are expected to be able to answer personal questions like age, work, hobbies, family, etc. At first up to 10 questions.
+At A1 level you are expected to be able to answer personal questions like age, work, hobbies, family, etc. At first, up to 10 questions.

 How do you do this?

 a.
 You have a question you wish to answer.